happygoals/haemin-ryu-devlog/_posts/2020-03-13-Intern-program-brings-problem-solving-skills.md

 |    Week7    |  3/2/2020 - 3/6/2020  | DB environment setup, IWDC'Become a member'&'Member account form' Country/State Dropdown     |
 |    Week8    |  3/9/2020 - 3/13/2020 | Learn .NET 3.5, jQuery, XSLT, CirrusFramework, smtp4dev, Shadow Eddie for Cluster migration  |

 </div>

 -*Cirrus Web Developer Basics
-1. Add your website to SVN and add a setup script and automatic deployment
-2. Restore Local Website Database
-3. Google Analytics
-4. Configure, Create, and Apply a Macro
-5. Wordpress Installation

 -*Project 'Bugs' Assigned: Confirm whether it is a problem or not and suggest the solution

-## What I have learned during internship as a web developer
+## What I have learned during internship as a web developer so far
 * Languages: C#, ASP.NET Framework, jQuery, JavaScript, XSLT, XML, CirrusFramework
 * Site Management:
 1. Internal and external server environment